 It’s only words.

-Persuasive, compelling, and convincing perfectly describe what business writers are doing, at least, what they should be doing.
+Is not something any writer should say in all seriousness but ‘persuasive’, ‘compelling’, and ‘convincing’ perfectly describe what business writers are doing, at least, what they should be doing.

 That brings me nicely to Greek philosophy.

 (Jesus H Christ!
 No, we’re going back even further than him.)

 The Ancient Art of Discourse.